Unique ergodicity for singular holomorphic foliations of $\mathbb{P}^3(\mathbb{C})$ with an invariant plane: Background

 \subsection{Harmonic measures}

 For all this subsection, useful references are Candel-Conlon \cite{CandelFoliationsII}, Candel \cite{CandelGarnett} and Garnett \cite{Garnett}.
+We choose $g$ a hermitian metric on the leaves, for instance a Poincaré-type metric.
 Given a harmonic current $T$ with respect to $\mathscr{F}$ on $M$, we can consider an associated \emph{harmonic measure} $\nu$, which is defined by